A speech was given by the Chief of Surgery to interns:

 - KNOWLEDGE IS POWER:

 If you know what's normal, then you will appreciate what's abnormal.
-Without knowing the normal, you won't know what's abnormal in a patient.
+Without the knowledge of the normal, you won't know what's abnormal in a patient.
 And, if you don't trace the disease, you won't crack the code and cure the disease!
-First know physiology, then love pathology.
+First, know physiology, then love pathology.